emtee40/make_ext4fs/README.md

   extracted from file system (this is obvious), but instead the -S option can be used to provide a filename -> SELinux context map.
 You can use regular expressions in file names.

+* Fixed crashes when image size is not enough for filesystem metadata.